CiscoDevNet/webex-device-api-examples/README.md

 **example.js**: Enables signage and sets it to `nrk.no` for all devices with the tag `signage`.

 **bulk-patch.js**: Sets all specified configs on all of the devices that match the specified search criteria.
 Useful to bulk apply configurations to a large set of devices.

+**cloudxAPI-multiline-example.js** - Example of how to use Cloud xAPI to do a Multiline Command directly to the device using Webex Platform as a proxy